All Episodes

 How soon will we get to see it?

-And now what what position does that now put Emmett Sullivan in?
+And now, what position does that now put Emmett Sullivan in?

-Because certainly he is he has been dead set in even one point suggesting that General Flynn was a traitor for crying out loud.
+Because certainly he has been dead set at even one point suggesting that General Flynn was a traitor for crying out loud.

 He's had some tough moments in this case, and we've yet to see what the appellate court has done.

-Tough moments he said There was no Brady material, and there was, John.
+He said there was no Brady material, and there was, John.

 Significant Brady material.